 Code of Practice and levels of engagement

 There are three levels of engagement with the Code of Practice – Supporter, Practitioner and Champion.
-As a Champion, we have been confirmed as endorsing, practising and meeting the five principles set out in the Code.
-For further information go to the Institute of Physics Diversity page.
+As a Champion, we have been assessed as endorsing, practising and meeting the six principles set out in the Code.
+For further information go to the IOP Project Juno webpage.